Dublin's Parkwood: 1962–1964 homes & subdivision history

 Most homes embraced classic ranch and contemporary styles, but a few rare elevations still stand out today, adding architectural interest to this otherwise modest slice of history.

-A model complex sat on Davona right off Alcosta.
+A model complex of three homes sat on Davona right off Alcosta.

 Pricing history